Student Health Service, Department of Health, The Government of the Hong Kong Special Administrative Region

 • fresh vegetables and fruits

-• roast meat slices with skin removed and visible fat trimmed
+• lean meat slices with skin removed and visible fat trimmed

 • canned fruits, preserved vegetables such as pickles